butla/bultrowicz.com/additional_pages_sources/terms_of_working_with_me.md

     - Remote only, with occasional face-to-face meetings.

 3. Rates and currency
-    - All rates will have VAT included.
+    - VAT needs to be added to all the rates.
-    - Instead of paying me with GBP, you can pay the equivalent in EUR or USD.
+    - Instead of paying me with GBP, you can pay the equivalent in EUR, USD, or PLN.

 4. Invoicing
     - I can issue invoices as a UK or EU (Polish) limited company.